grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. The DRI adds this content to the What's new doc using the tags data to group items appropriately.

-1. PM reviews the content to adjust order, **but not copy**.
+1. The PM reviews the content to adjust order, **but not copy**.
 All copy editing must take place when entries are added in the CMS.

-1. PM and the DRI work to make final adjustments to the Upgrade guide or Breaking changes guide.
+1. The PM and the DRI work to make final adjustments to the Upgrade guide or Breaking changes guide.

 1. A week before the release date, the DRI changes the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.